 Montreal Chinatown celebrates the Chinese New Year in either January or February with a lion dance on the closest Sunday.

 In the summer, select businesses observe Hungry Ghost Festival during the seventh month of the Chinese Lunar calendar year.
-Spirits of the dead are believed to be released from hell at that time, restlessly roaming the earth.
-Believers appease said spirits with money, food, and live entertainment.
+Spirits of the dead are believed to be released from hell, restlessly roaming the earth; believers appease said spirits with money, food, and live entertainment.

 But if there's an annual event that attracts the masses, it's the quintessential street fair.
-In the case of Montreal's Chinatown, three sidewalk sales are held in the summer, three weekends in June, July, and August.
+In Chinatown, three sidewalk sales are held in the summer over three weekends in June, July, and August.